AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

     Figure 2： Coagulants function as neutralizer and destabilizer

-Polyaluminum Chloride (PAC) was chosen to be the coagulants of the research, because of its compatibility with a majority of NOMs, low sensitivity to temperature and low residual metal-ion concentration.
+Polyaluminum Chloride (PACl) was chosen to be the coagulants of the research, because of its compatibility with a majority of NOMs, low sensitivity to temperature and low residual metal-ion concentration.
 The effect of PAC in removing humic acid was significantly efficient comparing to other chemicals. [(Sudoh et. al., 2015)](https://www.sciencedirect.com/science/article/pii/S2213343715000871) Projects prefer using PAC also because of the economic factor(i.e. low cost and high availability in both solid and liquid form). [(Bratby,2006)](https://www.sciencedirect.com/science/refhub/S0045-6535(17)31538-2/sref15)

 <div class="alert alert-block alert-danger">

 +So this information is pre-coagulant?
- Du: what is pre-coagulant?
+ Du: In AguaClara's theoretical knowledge, precoagulation is likely to be part of flocculation.

 -Consider " Polyaluminum Chloride (PACl) is a coagulant that reduces DBPs..." rather than being associated with Coagulation